aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/linq-reporting-engine-api/accessing-missing-members-of-data-objects/_index.md

 second_title: Aspose.Words for .NET
 articleTitle: Accessing Missing Members of Data Objects
 linktitle: Accessing Missing Members of Data Objects
-description: "Learn how to set up external types using LINQ in C#."
+description: "Learn how to treat missing members of data objects as null literals using LINQ in C#."
 type: docs
 weight: 70
 url: /net/accessing-missing-members-of-data-objects/